Brightmetrics, Inc.

 XI.
 Changes to this Policy

-This Policy may be amended from time to time, consistent with the requirements of the EU-U.S. Privacy Shield principles.
+This Policy may be amended from time to time, consistent with the requirements of the EU-U.S. DPF principles, the UK extension to the EU-U.S. DPF, and/or the Swiss-U.S. DPF Principles.
 Appropriate public notice will be given concerning such amendments.